myekul/combined-leaderboard/README.md

         - If a player has a 1.1+ run but no submitted NMG run, their NMG penalty will be halved.
         - If a player has a 1.1+ and/or NMG run and a DLC run but no DLC+Base run, their DLC+Base penalty will be halved.
         - If a player has a DLC+Base run but no DLC run, their DLC penalty will be halved.
-        - If a player has a DLC+Base run but no 1.1+ or NMG run, their penalty will be halved for those categories.
     - For SM64:
         - If a player has a 0-Star run but no 1-Star run, their 1-Star penalty will be halved.